Asymptotically good edge correspondence colouring: Hypergraphs

 This time, $T'_{i+1}(e,v,c)$ is the number of edges $f\subseteq T_{i}(e,v,c)$ such that during iteration $i$, (a) $f$ does not retain a colour and (b) $L(f)$ does not lose $c'$ at {\em any of its $k-1$ vertices other than $v$}, where $c'$ is the unique colour in $L(f)$ such that $c':f$ blocks $c:e$.
 So equation~(\ref{et'}) becomes:

 So our recursive equation for $T_i$ becomes:

 The statement of Observation~\ref{oZY} is modified to include $k$ $Y$-events.
 The fact that $H$ is linear ensures that this Observation still holds.

-The proof of Lemma~\ref{lle} changes only in very straightforward places; eg. in the definitions of $u_1,u_2$ we multiply the exponent by $k-1$ and in the application of Talagrand's Inequality, $\ell=2$ becomes $\ell=k$.
-(The fact that $H$ is linear is important in the place where we set $\ell=k$.)
-The same is true for Lemma~\ref{llocal}.
+The proof of Lemma~\ref{lle} changes only in very straightforward places,\mmm{ for example: For each hyperedge $f'$ not incident to $v$, such that $f'$ is in some $T(f)$, we set $b_j=k$ for the trial $T_j$ consisting of the colour assignments to $f'$.
+This is because $T_j$ can be in $T(f)$ for up to $k$ hyperedges $f$ linking $v$ to $f'$; the fact that $H$ is linear is important here.} The same is true for Lemma~\ref{llocal}.
 The change in our recursive equations results in very minor changes to the calculations in the proof of Lemma~\ref{lrec}.
 Those three lemma statements remain the same, except for changing 10 to $5k$ in Lemma~\ref{lrec}.

 This modified proof yields: